biom262/cmm262-2023/CMM262-Syllabus-2023.md

 ### When's the midterm and final?
 * **Midterm Examination:**
-  * Released on **TBD**
+  * Released on **2/16/23**
-  * Submission via Gradescope on **TBD** by 9:00 AM PST
+  * Submission via Gradescope on **2/23/23** by 9:00 AM PST
 * **Final Examination:**
-  * Released on **TBD**
+  * Released on **3/14/23**
-  * Submission via Gradescope on **TBD** by 11:59 PM PST
+  * Submission via Gradescope on **3/21/23** by 11:59 PM PST

 ### What's the policy on late submissions?
-If for whatever reason you cannot deliver an assignment by its associated due date, you should inform the course instructor and TAs at least a day before the due date.

-* **First Late Submission:** 10% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late.
+If for whatever reason you cannot deliver an assignment by its associated due date, you should inform the course instructor and TAs at least a day before the due date. **For each late submission 10% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late.**
-* **Subsequent Late Submissions:** 20% of the maximal number of points is deducted for every day or part of a day that an assignment is handed in late.

 > **Note:** We know that things happen!<br>
 > If you're experiencing a health or family emergency, please let the course instructors and teaching assistants know and we can work something out!